Incoming International Students: When you arrive

 All new F-1 international students must complete and submit the OIA Immigration Check-in eForm.
 New students will use the eForm to report their local USA address and upload required immigration documents to the OIA.
 When completed, the OIA will be able to “activate” your immigration record.
 To access OIA eForms, you must have the UM-Dearborn VPN which is available for free to all UM-Dearborn students.

 The immigration check-in process is the first step in officially activating your F-1 or J-1 status in the SEVIS government database.
 SEVIS (Student and Exchange Visitor Information System) is a web-based system for maintaining information on international nonimmigrant students and exchange visitors in the United States.

 Failure to complete the mandatory immigration check-in process may result in a loss of immigration status.

 During the workshop you will learn about:

-If you have F-2 or J-2 dependents (spouse and/or children) who traveled with you to the U.S., please bring their:
+f you have F-2 or J-2 dependents (spouse and/or children) who traveled with you to the U.S., you must also submit their documentation:

 - Original passports

 - I-20 or DS-2019 forms

 - Copies of page 1 of I-20 or DS-2019